GIM Framework · Plain-Language Methodology for Pastors

 The church layer is not a side feature of the system — it is the causal middle.
 Without it, you can describe a place but you cannot trace the pathway from Gospel proclamation to community transformation.

 We do not claim to measure salvation.
-What we do claim: where the Gospel takes genuine root over time, we should expect observable changes in the conditions of a neighborhood.
-Tracking those conditions faithfully — with humility and theological care — helps us understand where to go, what is working, and where need remains urgent.
+Where the Gospel takes genuine root over time, we should expect observable changes in the conditions of a neighborhood.

 02 · Three Levels of Measurement